lewonade/mediashare-channelpoints/README.md

-4. Navigate to the project directory:
+4. Navigate to the project directory via your terminal inside VisualStudio or CMD:

-  >cd youtube-twitch-obs
+  >cd mediashare-channelpoints